PyConqueror/CSVQuery-RAG/README.md

 - Smart query validation to ensure responses stay within data context
 - Comprehensive system prompting for accurate and relevant answers

+## Sample Data

+The system comes with mock car sales data covering the period from January 2020 to December 2020.
+This dataset includes information about various car brands, their sales figures, and related metrics throughout the year.

+### Sample Queries

+Here are some example queries you can try:
+- "How many Toyota cars were sold in May 2020?"
+- "How many units of Honda were sold in June and July 2020?"
+- "Which car model had the lowest sales in 2020?"
+- "How much revenue did BMW generate in Q3 2020?"
+- "Did Ford or BMW sell more cars in December 2020?"
+- "Which car model had the highest sales from January to May 2020?"

 ## Query Guidelines

 The system is designed to: